PrakashReddy97/Cron-Expression-Parser/README.md

 Cron Expression Parser is a utility that parses Cron expressions and outputs the schedule in console.
 This script is developed using NodeJs, and mocha, chai are used for unit testing.

+#Supported OS: Linux/MacOS

+#Important Note: This below pre-requisites need to be explicitly downloaded if this is being run in windows OS.
+Mentioned commands may not run as expected like nvm, chmod

 #Prerequisites:

 1. Node.js version 20.10.0.
 The project is developed and tested with this Node.js version for compatibility.